geomatics-io/ObjectListView/docs/blog.rst

 There wasn't another way.
 So I eventually decided to ditch the hybrid and return to the transparent form.
 In 90% of cases, it will works exactly as the programmer expects.
-By listening to various events, we can catch and handle almost all of the problem cases mentioned above, including when an ObjectListView is reparented.
+By listening to various events, we can catch and handle almost all of the problem cases mentioned above, including when an `ObjectListView` is reparented.

-The only thing we can't handle automatically is when an ObjectListView is contained in a non-standard TabControl-like container.
-When an ObjectListView is included in a TabControl-like container, the programmer must call HideOverlays() explicitly when an ObjectListView is hidden by the container.
+The only thing we can't handle automatically is when an `ObjectListView` is contained in a non-standard TabControl-like container.
+When an `ObjectListView` is included in a TabControl-like container, the programmer must call *HideOverlays()* explicitly when an ObjectListView is hidden by the container.

-You will know when you need to call HideOverlays() because the overlays from ObjectListViews that are not currently visible, will be shown over the top of your TabControl-like container.
+You will know when you need to call *HideOverlays()* because the overlays from `ObjectListView` that are not currently visible, will be shown over the top of your TabControl-like container.